neilalexander/seaglass/README.md

 - Logging in to a homeserver you are already registered with
 - Seeing channels that you have already joined, completely without formatting
 - Posting text to channels that you have already joined
+- Changing some room settings (history visibility, join rules, name, topic, aliases)
+- Message coalescing
+- Some Markdown formatting support in channels
+- End-to-end encryption in rooms you are already joined to

 ## Things that don't work